contember/docs/docs/schema/relationships.md

 #### Example: setting onDelete cascade

-This will set content relation to `null` when referenced Content is deleted
+This will set content relationship to `null` when referenced Content is deleted

 ```typescript
 export class Post {